Of course, this could have been because, like so much else, it had seized solid during its long rest, so I thought it best to take it apart anyway.

 Unfortunately none of these reasons helps MG owners.

 The whine comes from badly-meshed crownwheel and pinion hypoid gears.
 They come as a matched pair and must be replaced as a pair.
 For them to mesh correctly, the pinion must be exactly aligned longitudinally, and the crownwheel must be exactly aligned laterally.
 There is a complex series of spacers to get the alignment right (even the thickness of the gasket is counted - it has to be 5thou assembled, so make sure you use the right material).
 All the parts are marked - axle casings, crownwheel, pinion, and the spacers themselves - so that if you do have to replace anything you can get it all in correct alignment.
 But unless you know exactly what you're doing (and if you're reading this for guidance you don't!) my advice would be to take serious counsel before you do anything except dismantle and reassemble, and even then to take extreme care to get everything in exactly the same position.
 I once heard a story attributed to Colin Chapman, long before Lotuses were famous, when he was building and racing specials at University.
-He is said to have wanted an axle ratio halfway between those available, and he's supposed to have made it by meshing the pinion from one axle with the crownwheel from another, filling the axle with Bluebell, and driving around until the noise went away.
+He is said to have wanted to mix a crownwheel from one car with a pinion from another, and he's supposed to have made it work by filling the axle with Bluebell, and driving around until the noise went away.
 There is no evidence to support this implausible story: on the other hand, there is plenty of evidence to show that if you don't assemble this axle properly, you'll have to live with the noise for ever - or at least until it drives you mad enough to do it again.

 Fortunately the axle is extremely rugged, and I've never had any trouble with the crownwheel and pinion.